Wizards & Muggles: Part 2 A Wizarding “World”

 Regardless of the continuing confusion in canon produced by the (possibly deliberately) contradictory statements concerning the period, until the release of HBP, it was generally believed that over much of the initial portion of his first rise, Lord Voldemort had managed to attract a great deal of popular support.
 Which would support the Voldemort = Hitler association that Rowling has admitted to.

 There is no reference, no not one, anywhere in any of the six previous books to any legal restriction on Muggle-born participation, at any level in wizarding society.
-Muggle-born wizards and witches are and have apparently always been fully enfranchised members of the wizarding world.
+Muggle-born wizards and witches are and have apparently always — at least on paper, or, rather, parchment — been fully enfranchised members of the wizarding world.
 The DEs have never been legally “in power”, even if some of their (covert) members probably have.
 And over the whole course of HBP it was revealed that they are a criminal organization and their position within the wizarding world is, and has always been, that of wanted criminals.

 Tom Marvolo Riddle is Public Enemy #1.